Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Limitations

-\textbf{Limitations.} Our analysis uses a controlled setup with simplifying assumptions: (1) retrieval is complete and all evidence documents are equally relevant; (2) comparisons are pairwise with English; and (3) multilingual RAG is simulated via machine translations of English documents.\footnote{We show our findings remain consistent with an alternative translation system in Appendix~\ref{appendix:new_mt}.} These assumptions may not hold in real-world settings, which could limit the generalizability of our results.
-Even so, our study provides valuable insights into language preference to guide future work on better understanding model citation behavior.
+Our analysis uses a controlled setup with several simplifying assumptions: (1) retrieval is complete and all evidence documents are equally relevant and (2) multilingual RAG is simulated via MT of English documents since no parallel long-form mRAG datasets are publicly available.
+To justify our use of MT, we show that (a) English preference does not meaningfully correlate with MT quality (\autoref{appendix:mt_correlation}), (b) our findings remain consistent when using naturally occurring queries in the target language (Appendix~\ref{appendix:miracl_qlang_preference}), and (c) with an alternative MT system (\autoref{appendix:new_mt}).
+These assumptions may not fully hold in real-world settings, which could limit the generalizability of our results.
+We provide complementary experiments simulating an end-to-end mRAG framework in Appendix~\ref{appendix:end2end}, where all metrics are consistently higher when all documents are in English\textemdash corroborating the English preference observed using by our citation accuracy metric.
+Nonetheless, our study provides valuable insights into language preference that can guide future work on understanding and improving model citation behavior.